 How Does Castor Oil Work?

 Castor oil is a laxative, meaning that it makes the body poop (a lot!) and clears out the bowels.
-Bowel stimulation also stimulates the uterus, leading to contractions, which can sometimes jumpstart labor or make labor stronger.
+Bowel stimulation also stimulates the uterus, leading to contractions, which can increase signs of labor, start labor, or make labor stronger.

 Unfortunately, rubbing castor oil on the belly does not induce labor.

 According to research studies, 57% of women are more likely to go into labor within 24 hours of a dose of castor oil.
 It’s important to note that pre-castor oil, the women in these studies 1) were not having regular contractions and 2) were between 40 and 42 weeks pregnant (full-term).
 Also, 3) castor oil increased their Bishop Score, which basically means their body became more favorable for labor and a vaginal delivery.
 (SOURCE, SOURCE)

 According to a different research study, taking castor oil to induce labor was effective with women experiencing premature rupture of membranes (PROM) and was therefore a better option to induce labor than pitocin.
 (SOURCE)